Wastewater treatment plant parameters

 Chemical Oxygen Demand COD

 This measurement of the amount of oxygen consumed by a water sample is performed with strong oxidizing reagents.
 For example, potassium dichromate can be used for this measurement.
 This parameter is expressed as the mass of oxygen consumed in relation to the sample volume.
-Practically, the measurement of oxidation is done by a COD test to quantify the amount of oxidizable material.
+Practically, the oxidation measurement is performed using a COD test to quantify the amount of oxidizable matter.
 The amount of reagent consumed for the oxidation of the organic matter present, reported in mgO2/L, corresponds to the COD.

 • determine the effect of an effluent on the receiving environment